beejjorgensen/bgnet/src/bgnet.md

 Quick note to all you Linux fans out there: sometimes, in rare circumstances, Linux's `select()` can return "ready-to-read" and then not actually be ready to read!
 This means it will block on the `read()` after the `select()` says it won't!
-Why you little—!
+Why you little---!
 Anyway, the workaround solution is to set the
 \index{O\_NONBLOCK@\texttt{O\_NONBLOCK}} `O_NONBLOCK` flag on the receiving
 socket so it errors with `EWOULDBLOCK` (which you can just safely ignore if it occurs).
 See the [`fcntl()` reference page](#fcntlman) for more info on setting